Biblical Radio Drama/Storytelling ProgramsLast Updated: 04/23/2018

 Chaplain Jim, U.S.A. - daytime/soap opera.
 (April 2, 1942 - June 30, 1946, NBC, MBS)

 The story of a young military chaplain during World War II, sponsored by the United States War Department.
 At least one episode is known to exist.

-Bill Hay the former announcer of the Amos 'n' Andy program did this series which was syndicated beginning in the fall of 1943.
+Bill Hay the former announcer of the Amos 'n' Andy program did this series from Los Angeles.

 Uncle Win's Bible Hour - children's (1943 - c. mid 1960s).

 Radio ministry of the Rev. Winfield "Uncle Win" Ruelke, founder of the Children's Bible Fellowship of New York.
 Rev. Ruelke started a television ministry in 1953.

 Radio Kids Bible Club - (1943 - ????)
 A children's ministry founded by Dr. J. C. "Cliff" Brumfield, that started in the midwest, before reaching a global audience.
 At least one album was produced by Zondervan for children.
 I would like more information on Dr. Brumfield and the Radio Kids Bible Club.

 The Story of The Bible (c.
 1946) religious dramas.